Last modified: March 23, 2026

 For example, if a drug is genuinely effective but the study does not detect this effect—perhaps due to an insufficient sample size—the result is a Type II error.

 The following diagram provides an illustration of how a Type II error can occur.
 In this diagram, two overlapping distributions are depicted: one for the null hypothesis (centered at $μ_0$) and one for the alternative hypothesis (centered at $μ_1$).
-The important threshold is set based on the $H_0$ distribution, and if the true effect does not push the observed value beyond this threshold, the test fails to reject $H_0$, thereby committing a Type II error:
+The critical threshold is set based on the $H_0$ distribution, and if the true effect does not push the observed value beyond this threshold, the test fails to reject $H_0$, thereby committing a Type II error:

 H0 Distribution H1 Distribution